erigontech/erigon/README.md

   limitations apply.
   **Please also note the default WSL2 environment has its own IP address which does not match the one of the network interface of Windows host: take this into account when configuring NAT for port 30303 on your router.**

+### Beacon Chain

+Erigon can be used as an execution-layer for beacon chain consensus clients (Eth2).
+Default configuration is ok.
+Eth2 rely on availability of receipts - don't prune them: don't add character `r` to `--prune` flag or set large `--prune.r.older=2_000_000`.

+You must run the [JSON-RPC daemon](#json-rpc-daemon) in addition to the Erigon.

+If beacon chain client on a different device: add `--http.addr 0.0.0.0` (JSON-RPC daemon listen on localhost by default).

+Once the JSON-RPC daemon is running, all you need to do is point your beacon chain client to `<ip address>:8545`, where <ip address> is either localhost or the IP address of the device running the JSON-RPC daemon.

+Erigon has been tested with Lighthouse however all other clients that support JSON-RPC should also work.

 Key features
 ============